3.14.1. Rules for drawing ground transport items

 You can also draw the following public transport stops:

-For stops with no infrastructure: at intersections or at the exit lane from a highway near a locality (if there are no "equipped" stops nearby)
+For stops with no infrastructure: at intersections or at the exit lane from a highway near a locality (if there are no well-equipped stops nearby)

 Draw the buildings at bus stations using “Bus station” items.